trashpanda-ai/In-Vino-Veritas/README.md

 The enrichment steps:

 From the production database, 3 datastreams read their data for getting trend/harvest/weather data respectively.
-Since this only works with scraping and API calls, it's not part of the offline mode.
+Since this only works with expensive scraping and API calls (the scraping of vivino is significantly _cheaper_) and does not exist readily as a complete CSV file, it's not part of the offline mode.
+All the existing enrichment data is immediately stored in our database and can be used to enrich wine with already present tuples.

 1. ```get_region_and_year```: Retrieves every unique region-vintage pair from the ddatabase, then writes it into a parquet file for subsequent use by the enrich_weather task.
 1. ```get_grape_and_year```: Similarly retrieves every grape_type-vintage combination from the database for use by the enrich_trends task.